nhsconnect/gpconnect/pages/accessrecord/accessrecord.md

 {% include important.html content="This version of the Access Record HTML capability is undergoing pilot testing with GP system providers, and maybe subject to change following a period of clinical feedback.
 If change occurs, a new version of the specification will be released.
 Please consult the GP Connect programme before starting any work with this capability." %}

-For Direct Patient Care purposes only, the Primary Care record contains a wealth of useful information which can improve patient safety and efficiency if it is made interoperable (subject to IG and Clinical Safety requirements) across health care settings.
+For direct patient care purposes only, the Primary Care record contains a wealth of useful information which can improve patient safety and efficiency if it is made interoperable (subject to IG and Clinical Safety requirements) across health care settings.

 <!-- {% include important.html content="Please refer to [NHS Digital - FAQ on legal access to personal confidential data - Definitions questions - How is Direct Patient Care defined?](http://content.digital.nhs.uk/article/3638/Personal-data-access-FAQs){:target='_blank'} for details of what constitutes direct patient care." %} -->